mdauso/Online-Picture-Frame/readme.txt

                    special thanks to _nico and bugfinder

 The Online Pictureframe was written to use a Kindle PW as a Pictureframe.
-The Idea is to place the Pictureframe at Grandma¥s & Grandpa¥s house and send to them an updated picture once a day or more or less.
+The Idea is to place the Pictureframe at Grandmas & Grandpas house and send to them an updated picture once a day or more or less.

 The Pictureframe logs in to my private router and loads a special picture